Applying for Federal Tuition Assistance (TA)

 When Army TA Workshops resume, students will be able to register for a workshop on this webpage and apply for TA with the assistance of a TA professional.

-Check back in the fall semester for registration updates.
+Check back for registration updates.

 Not at this time.